-Institute on Constitutional Democracy does not take positions Executive Cabinet to answer questions related to the 1st on current political issues or specific university policy proposals.
-Amendment, and following Thanksgiving Break, the Institute We are, however, committed to promoting knowledge about the hosted a December 10 dinner discussion on difficult dialogues United States' political traditions and institutions, and endeavor for our undergraduate Society of Fellows, led by MU Law to shed light on the many historical and theoretical issues Professors Paul Ladehoff and Christina Wells.
-In addition, that arose in the course of recent events on campus, including Justin Dyer met on November 30 with Chuck Henson, the issues related to the United States' legacy of democratic protest recently appointed Vice Chancellor for Inclusion, Diversity, against racism and other forms of injustice and to constitutional and Equity, to begin sketching out a series of Spring and Fall protections for assembly, speech, and the press.
-Fostering a 2016 events that will address issues related to civil discourse, nuanced understanding of these constitutional freedoms and the equal protection, and 1st Amendment rights. principles underlying them is crucial to building a community in which the inherent dignity of all individuals is acknowledged, protected, and celebrated.
+Institute on Constitutional Democracy does not take positions on current political issues or specific university policy proposals.
+We are, however, committed to promoting knowledge about the United States' political traditions and institutions, and endeavor to shed light on the many historical and theoretical issues that arose in the course of recent events on campus, including issues related to the United States' legacy of democratic protest against racism and other forms of injustice and to constitutional protections for assembly, speech, and the press.
+Fostering a nuanced understanding of these constitutional freedoms and the principles underlying them is crucial to building a community in which the inherent dignity of all individuals is acknowledged, protected, and celebrated.
 We fervently believe in a fair, inclusive university that respects the humanity and guards the physical safety and intellectual freedom of every individual on campus, and we hope to provide a forum for the many discussions to come."